ACT Changes and Enhancements for K-12 Educators

 If a student elects to take the science section, we will provide their science section score and STEM score on all reports; this includes sending those scores to institutions of higher education and other programs that have used these scores in the past.

-and/or program-specific criteria?
+and/or program-specific admission?

 This is an institution-specific decision.